 Check out the following four items to learn more about handicap-accessible apartments.
 The perfect handicap-accessible room in the perfect handicap-accessible apartment is out there for you, and we’ll help you find it.

 No property manager, real estate agent, or non-profit housing counselor knows as well as you do what will make a property an ideal fit.
 Only you know that!

 Since you’re the expert, you’ll need to advocate for what you want.
 If it helps, write down your “wants,” “needs,” and any other related notes before your search begins.
 Studies have shown that making a list is key to accomplishing goals.

 A list might include required handicap accessible features for ADA apartments:

-There are many online groups and indexes that are specifically designed to help those with disabilities looking for apartments for rent.
-The Department of Housing and Urban Development, Section 8 Vouchers, and local city housing development organizations are all responsible for helping those with disabilities find affordable, safe, and comfortable housing that fits their needs and lifestyle.
+The Department of Housing and Urban Development (HUD), Section 8 vouchers, city housing organizations, and nonprofits all help those with disabilities find affordable, safe, and comfortable housing that fits their needs and lifestyle.

-It’s very easy to only see the good things about an apartment during the first or second time you see it.
-After the initial viewing make sure to schedule a second and even third showing to make sure you really like the place.
-The more familiar you are with your new home, the better prepared you can be adjusting to a new environment.
+There’s also no substitute for being there multiple times.
+It’s easy to see the good things about an apartment during the first visit.
+But after an initial viewing, schedule a second and even third showing to make sure you really like the place.

-Looking for an accessible apartment can be a stressful challenge in many communities.
-However, with the right amount of research from state and local organizations, the implementation of online tools like ApartmentSearch, and the right game plan, it’s possible find the perfect accessible apartment.
+Looking for an accessible apartment can be a challenge.
+But with the right amount of research and help from online tools like ApartmentSearch, it’s possible to find the perfect handicapped accessible apartment.
+Happy searching!